-(2) Applications for special ballots shall be made available after the writ is issued and continuing until 5 p.m.
-Central Time on the 7th day before election day, from the Office of the Chief Electoral Officer and in any other office in Nunavut or outside of Nunavut that the Chief Electoral Officer may designate.
+(2) Applications for special ballots must be accepted after the writ is issued and before 5 p.m.
+Central Time on the 7th day before election day, at the Office of the Chief Electoral Officer and in any other office in Nunavut or outside of Nunavut that the Chief Electoral Officer may designate.
+S.Nu.
+2023,c.23,s.9(1).